Are you coming to Rome in August?

 There is business to be had in Rome in August.

 After all, even if the Romans are not here, the tourists sure are.

 That said, many shops and restaurants, particularly the very traditional Roman ones, do shut down for some or all of August.

-Some smaller places of interest close for part or all of August, such as the Farmers' Market at Circus Maximus (closed during August, reopening first week of September); the non-Catholic cemetery (closed from the 11-18 August.)
+Some smaller places of interest close for part or all of August, such as the non-Catholic cemetery (usually closed for 2-3 weeks in August.)

-But I run a B&B in the center of Rome, and I can tell you that August has never been and certainly is not now, even close to high season.
+But I ran a B&B in the center of Rome for 17 years, and I can tell you that August has never been and certainly is not now, even close to high season.

 Here is what I think:

 First, almost no Italians travel to Rome in August for their holiday.